EnglishEnglish

 • checking actual measured current,

-• understanding startup/inrush behavior,
+• understanding startup and inrush behavior,

-I actually wrote this on a sticky note while troubleshooting:
+A quick test worth writing on a sticky note while troubleshooting:

 A) Short circuit